CreativeMindEnt/CreativeMindEnt/README.md

-# 📸 Welcome to [Your Company Name]!
+# 📸 Welcome to Creative Mind Ent!

 !Photography Banner

 ## About Us
-We are **[Your Company Name]**, a passionate team of photographers dedicated to capturing the beauty of the world through our lenses.
+We are a passionate team of photographers dedicated to capturing the beauty of the world through our lenses.
 From stunning landscapes to intimate portraits, we strive to create images that tell a story and evoke emotion.

 ## Our Services
 - **Portrait Photography**: Capturing the essence of individuals and groups.